weareact/iesmith-swiagent/README.md

 ## Usage

 Swiagent was written with the intent of configuring the module via Hiera, though it may be equally well configured via a class declaration.

 ## Reference

-#### `bindir`

-Data type: String.

-The path into which the Solarwinds agents will be installed.
-As far as I'm aware, all of the various Linux agent packages install binaries into this directory, so changing this requires some careful thought.

-Default value: `/opt/SolarWinds/Agent/bin`

 #### `targethost`